skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 become "guardians" of the town.
 As part of their guardianship, they take a vow of silence and also a vow never to strike (or even threaten) a resident of the town.
-After seven years, their guardianship would end (along with their vows of silence and pacifisim toward the members of the town) and it was more or less expected that they would leave the monastery to seek their fortune elsewhere, or stay and become teachers.
+After seven years, their guardianship would end (along with their vows of silence and pacifism toward the members of the town) and it was more or less expected that they would leave the monastery to seek their fortune elsewhere, or stay and become teachers.